Casa Dolce Casa: Rustic Italian Farmhouse

 Design-Build landscaping is exactly how it sounds: one team provides both the design and installation of the landscape, rather than splitting those services between companies.
 Design-build landscaping is quite common and provides multiple benefits.
 Unfortunately, a homeowner or building owner will often hire a landscape contractor to install plants and irrigation without design.
 This is not the ideal scenario.
 As with any type of building, it is always best to begin with a design.

-When the same company performs both design and installation, their professionals work together often and can provide a more seamless delivery The teamwork involved in the design-build process for landscape construction can add a lot of value to your finished landscape.
+When the same company performs both design and installation, their professionals work together often and can provide a more seamless delivery.
+The teamwork involved in the design-build process for landscape construction can add a lot of value to your finished landscape.
 Often an integration of architects, designers, engineers, and builders, the design-build process takes advantage of professional, licensed experts working together from concept to finished construction.
 The goal of this integrated process is to fulfill your priorities of landscape design and budget.
-At Madrone Landscapes we believe strongly in the design-build process because the benefits are twofold: it allows us to do incredible work with and build great relationships with both our peers and our clients.
+At Madrone Landscape we believe strongly in the design-build process because the benefits are twofold: it allows us to do incredible work with and build great relationships with both our peers and our clients.

 Design-Bid-Build: The design-bid-build process is common in the construction industry for clients who want separate design and construction firms.
 A landscape designer will provide plans for you, and then you will ask contractors to bid the plans.
 The design can go quickly if there are no cost limitations discussed.
 Once the contractors provide their costs to install the project, you may be shocked to see how much it will cost to build.
 This is when you or the contractor decides how to change the design to fit within the construction budget (this process is called value engineering, where items are removed from a plan or less expensive options are chosen to reduce overall cost).
 You may also go back to the landscape designer to re-design (typically for an extra fee).
 In design-bid-build, you select a contractor based on the bid price.
 It then becomes your responsibility to orchestrate all of the design and construction activities – including introducing the contractor to the designer.

-Design-Build: At Madrone Landscapes, we specialize in the design-build process.
-Our landscape designers not only help you with the initial design, they also help navigate any obstacles encountered during construction.
-We provide construction cost estimates during the design process (for more information, see https://madronelandscapes.com/services/design/).
+Design-Build: At Madrone Landscape, we specialize in the design-build process.
+Our landscape architect and designers not only help you with the initial design, they also help navigate any obstacles encountered during construction.
+We provide construction cost estimates during the design process (for more information, see our design page).
 This usually adds time to the overall design time, for good reason.
 Knowing construction costs during the design process allows you to make decisions on where to spend money and keeps the plan within the desired budget.
 A cost-informed design means the value engineering is done well before the project starts.
 The entire team will be working together with the landscape designer to make sure that there are few unforeseen lapses between designs or construction activities.
 For new construction, this will include your engineers, architects, and builders.
 For custom residential updates, your design-build team becomes your expert advocate through design and construction and we handle scheduling and coordination with all parties involved.

 Often, a client will come to us with a list of items they want designed into their landscape, such as a patio, wall, fountain, or pergola.
 What they may actually mean is that they need a shady place to entertain guests with pretty things to look at.
 While your spouse may want a fountain, he or she may appreciate boulders and flowers just as much.
 When you prioritize your goals before starting design, you can prevent being caught off guard during the design process.
 Design is almost always a team decision.
 If you and your family can align your wants and needs before the design starts, the design will turn out better and go more quickly.